 Remarks.
-First, note that miners can use any shared value as $[\![i]\!]$ in the protocol.
+First, note that miners can use any shared value as $\llbracket i \rrbracket$ in the protocol.
 In particular, same shares can be used to select or fetch elements form different databases.
 As protocols can be run in parallel, we can obliviously select database records of arbitrary format without increase in the round complexity.
 Moreover, miners can also assure that the inputs are in a certain range.
-In particular, miners can assure that $x_i \in \{0,1\}^\ell$ by setting $[\![x_i]\!] \leftarrow [\![x_i]\!] \leftarrow [\![x_i]\!] < 2^\ell$ in the data gathering stage.
+In particular, miners can assure that $x_i \in \{0,1\}^{\ell}$ by setting $\llbracket x_i \rrbracket \leftarrow \llbracket x_i \rrbracket \cdot \llbracket x_i \rrbracket < 2^{\ell}$ in the data gathering stage.
 Second, note that the efficiency of the protocol depends mainly on the efficiency of equality testing.
-Hence, we must pay special attention to this subprotocol and it is done in the full version of the paper [27].
-Third, note that the communication complexities of data donors and clients are optimal up to a multiplicative factor.
-The miners' computational workload is linear in the database size, which is again optimal, since each database element must be touched.
+Hence, we must pay special attention to this subprotocol and we will do so in Section 5.
+Third, note that the communication complexities of data donors and clients are optimal up to a multiplicative factor (roughly m), as in the optimal non-private protocol they send and fetch values instead of shares.
+The miners' workload is linear in the database size, which is again optimal, since each database element must be touched or otherwise information leaks about the queries.